All Episodes

 I was still always a little paranoid about any of that stuff.

-But uh, I'm a little hurt though.
+But I'm a little hurt, though.

-I said, You want to try some of this?
+I said, you want to try some of this?

 You're like, really?